Deepscorn/EntitasWithoutCodeGeneration/README.md

 # Workflow

 You don't need to generate any code.
 1. You need to register each new component in lookup table.
-Just add line to file, you'll be using to say which component.
-For example, I name that file Comps.cs.
+Just add line to Comps.cs.
+You'll be using it to say which component later on.
 2. And you need to add an editor to each component for Add/Replace to work.
 For single values you can inherit SingleValueComponent to not write boilerplate.
 No need to write anything special for flag components.

 Examples: